 The reincorporation provided for in the Merger Agreement is intended to be a tax free reorganization under the Internal Revenue Code of 1986, as amended.
 Assuming the reincorporation qualifies as a reorganization, no gain or loss will be recognized to the holders of capital stock of the Company as a result of consummation of the reincorporation, and no gain or loss will be recognized by the Company or the Delaware Company.
-Each former holder of capital stock of the Company will have the same basis in the capital stock of the Delaware Company received by such holder pursuant to the reincorporation as such holder has in the capital stock of the Company held by such holder at the time of consummation of the reincorporation.
-Each shareholder's holding period with respect to the Delaware Company's capital stock will include the period during which such holder held the corresponding Company capital stock, provided the latter was held by such holder as a capital asset at the time of consummation of the reincorporation.
+Each former holder of capital stock of the Company will have the same basis in the capital stock of the Delaware Company received by such holder pursuant to the reincorporation as such holder has in the capital stock of the Company's capital stock will include the period during which such holder held the corresponding Company capital stock, provided the latter was held by such holder as a capital asset at the time of consummation of the reincorporation.
 The Company has not obtained a ruling from the Internal Revenue Service or an opinion of legal or tax counsel with respect to the consequences of the reincorporation.